Soup With Lots Of A Peel

 I love apples, but I must admit that when Tracy said she had a recipe for Apple Soup, I was a tad skeptical.
 However, once I took the first spoonful, I knew she had concocted a winner.
 It’s a perfect dinner for a chilly night.
 Heck, it’s a perfect dinner any night.
-We happen to use a variety of apple called Envy, and it is the best-tasting apple I’ve ever eaten (yes, even better than Honeycrisp).
+We happen to use a variety of apple called Envy, and it is one of the best-tasting apples I’ve ever eaten (yes, even as much as HoneyCrisp).
 If they’re in season (and it’s a nearly year-round season now with apples out of the Pacific Northwest and New Zealand) try one, and if you love them as I do, use them in this recipe.
 Crisp and sweet.
+A newer apple variety named SugarBee is now on the market, and I now enjoy it as well as Envy or HoneyCrisp.
+Any of the three will work perfectly

 Upon returning from an excursion to France in 2016 where we were served an amuse-bouche to start nearly every meal, Tracy had the idea to use this soup as an amuse-bouche for our Thanksgiving soirée.
 She served it in tiny jars with a petite wedge of Stilton blue cheese on the side.